 You’ve made a video in one language (source language) and now you want to localize it into other languages (target languages).
 This process of localization can be quite smooth or time-consuming and complicated.
 It depends on many factors and how well prepared you are before you begin.
-Below are some best practices to help you be ready before you begin subtitling or dubbing a video.
+In part 1 of this series, we’ve outlined a few best practices to help you prepare for the localization process.
+In part 2, we offer tips for preparing for the voice recording.

 Access to the Source files